 Manual-mode Transmission Operation

 Placing the + and - (upshift/downshift) buttons on the column gearshift might not seem like a good idea at first, as most vehicles with a manual-shift provision have a floor lever or paddle shifters.
 Even so, these buttons are easy to find and use, and the transmission responds with satisfying promptness.

 Power Fold-and-Tumble Second-row Seating

 Third-row access is a serious issue in big SUVs and an easy-folding second-row seat can save a lot of irritation.
 This feature operates with buttons on the console and door pillar.

 Under the Hood

-Cadillac's 6.2-liter V8 engine now features Active Fuel Management, which deactivates four of the eight cylinders when the engine is not under heavy load.
-Despite the temporary loss of four-cylinders, the 6.2-liter still generates significant horsepower and torque.
+Cadillac's 6.2-liter V8 engine features Active Fuel Management, which deactivates four of the eight cylinders when the engine is not under heavy load.
+Despite the temporary loss of four cylinders, the 6.2-liter generates significant horsepower and torque as soon as the driver steps on the gas pedal.
 With its two overdrive ratios and wide gear-ratio spread, the Hydra-Matic 6L80 six-speed automatic transmission is said to be nearly equivalent to a seven-speed.
 The manual-shift mode uses column-lever buttons.

 403 horsepower at 5700 rpm

 EPA city/highway fuel economy: 14/18 (2WD, Gasoline), 10/15 (2WD, E85), 13/18 (AWD, Gasoline), 10/14 (AWD, E85)